genestack/user-docs/docs/user-guide/doc-odm-user-guide/transformation-process-reference.md

 #### Discovery mode

-When `biosample_metadata` is present, no entity has `columns_to_export` defined, and environment variable `dry_run` is enabled, the pipeline runs in discovery-only mode.
-It identifies which columns are uniform per value of `biosample_column_name`, logs the number of unique biosamples and the list of those attributes, and returns without writing any TSV.
+Discovery mode is activated only when `dry_run` is enabled, `biosample_metadata` is present, and no entity has `columns_to_export` defined.
+In this mode, the pipeline logs the number of unique biosamples and the attributes constant within each biosample, then exits without writing a TSV.
 No ODM objects are created or modified.

 #### Existing biosample metadata update